jcollignon/ucm-math-thesis-template/README.md

   \label{fig:figure1}
 \end{figure}
 ```
 All captions for figures should be below the figure.
 The list of figures should contain the title of the figure, which you can enter in `List of Figures text`.
 Always place `\label` immediately following the caption to ensure the correct page number is shown in the list of figures.
-If the figure cannot fit on the same page as the caption, the page number containing the title and caption of the figure will be referenced in the list of tables.
+If the figure cannot fit on the same page as the caption, the page number containing the title and caption of the figure will be referenced in the list of figures.

 ### 3b.
 Adding a Table